Here are some of their stories:

 To be one of only 8 students from around the world to have been selected to speak is an incredible achievement and honour.
 As Arthur himself says "I can't believe everything that is happening.
 I've dreamed about it, and now I have the opportunity to do it!
 It's the chance to speak to people that I admire and look up to; and I love public speaking.
 It's talking to people that have actual influence about things that matter - the Global Goals, the environment, sustainability, creating a fairer world - and that my generation is going to have to deal with.
 I'm only 17 and I have this chance.
 It's a huge honour and responsibility and can't wait to get to New York and begin work!"

-Hyebin Bang , an electric English Language Learner
+Hyebin B. , an electric English Language Learner

 Hyebin is a Year 2 pupil.
-She arrived in our school is September with no English.
+She arrived at our school in September with no English.
 She was a complete beginner.
 Now she has become an independent writer and her reading is comparable to the level of native English speakers of her age.
 She also likes to challenge herself and is taking the Cambridge Young Learners’ Exam in English this year.
-She sets a great example to other students starting to learn English.
+She sets a great example for other students starting to learn English.
 What an amazing success, Hyebin!

 Throughout this year I have played for SK Slovan Bratislava football academy.
 We play in the Slovak national Youth league and play teams all round Slovakia and teams throughout Europe.
-Our schedule follows training for all week days and playing matches or additional trainings on weekends.
-In the team I play in either the Centre Back position, in defence, or the attacking midfielder role.
+Our schedule follows training for all week days and playing matches or additional training on weekends.
+In the team, I play in either the Centre Back position, in defense, or the attacking midfielder role.
 Slovan participates in major tournaments in countries throughout Europe and other important friendly matches.
-Every match or training session always requires full commitment, discipline and respect for players and coaches.
+Every match or training session always requires full commitment, discipline, and respect for players and coaches.
 Lastly, I believe that every player should treat every match or training should be treated as a cup final.